 David E. Skaggs (VICE CHAIRMAN)

 During his tenure on the Hill, Mr. Skaggs was a leader in efforts to improve the House of Representatives.
-He was the founding co-chairman with Congressman Ray LaHood (R-Illinois) of the House Bipartisan Retreat, the first such meeting in history, held in March, 1997, at Hershey, Pennsylvania.
-He was also co-founder with Representative Jim Leach (R-Iowa) of the Constitutional Forum, a series of seminars featuring distinguished guest lecturers who led Member discussions of current and recurring constitutional issues.
-During the 104th Congress, Mr. Skaggs was Chairman of the Democratic Study Group, the principal policy development and institutional reform organization of House Democrats.
+He was the founding co-chairman with Congressman Ray LaHood (R-Illinois) of the House Bipartisan Retreat.
+He was also co-founder with Representative Jim Leach (R-Iowa) of the Constitutional Forum.
+During the 104th Congress, Mr. Skaggs was Chairman of the Democratic Study Group, then a policy and institutional reform organization of House Democrats.

-Skaggs has remained dedicated to improving the quality of the nation’s politics.
-In 2017 he and his wife established an endowment at American University to support the biennial award of the Madison Prizes.
-Starting in 2019 the Prizes will be awarded to one Republican and one Democrat from either House or Senate to recognize those legislators who best exemplify the need for compromise and the republican spirit expressed by Madison in Federalist 10.
+Hoping to help improve the quality of the nation’s politics, in 2017 he and his wife established an endowment at American University to support the Madison Prizes.
+The Prizes are awarded after each biennial Congress to one Republican and one Democrat from either House or Senate who best exemplify the need for compromise and the republican spirit expressed by Madison in Federalist 10.

-After earning a B.A. in philosophy from Wesleyan University in 1964, Mr. Skaggs studied law at the University of Virginia for one year, completing his LL.B. at the Yale Law School in 1967.
+Mr. Skaggs holds a B.A. in philosophy from Wesleyan University (1964) and an LL.B. from the Yale Law School (1967).
 He is admitted to the Colorado, New York and District of Columbia bars.
-He entered active duty in the U. S. Marine Corps in 1968 and served on Okinawa, in Vietnam, and at Marine Corps Headquarters in Washington, earning the Navy Commendation Medal and the Navy Achievement Medal (with Combat “V”).
-After leaving active duty in 1971 he continued in the active Marine Corps Reserve, attaining the rank of Major in 1976; he received an honorable discharge in 1979.
+He entered active duty in the U. S. Marine Corps in 1968 and served on Okinawa, in Vietnam, and at Marine Corps Headquarters.
+After leaving active duty in 1971 he continued in the active Marine Corps Reserve, attaining the rank of Major in 1976.

-Mr. Skaggs is married to Laura Locher Skaggs, and has three children: Matthew Babcock (50), Clare Belcher (42) and Will Driscoll (38).
+Mr. Skaggs is married to Laura Locher Skaggs, and has three children and four grandchildren.

 1201 Pennsylvania Ave, NW, Suite 1100, Washington, DC 20004